YogeshKumarMehta/otel-dynatrace-collector-example/API_TOKEN_SETUP.md

-# Dynatrace API Token Setup Guide
+# Dynatrace Access Token Setup Guide

-## Creating Your API Token
+## Creating Your Access Token

-This guide walks you through creating a Dynatrace API token with the correct scopes for OpenTelemetry metrics ingestion.
+This guide walks you through creating a Dynatrace access token with the correct scopes for OpenTelemetry metrics ingestion.

 ## Step-by-Step Instructions